barrysteyn/barrysteyn.github.com/README.md

  1. pelican-plugins: https://github.com/getpelican/pelican-plugins
  2. links-to-print: git@github.com:barrysteyn/links_in_print.git

-## Building And Publishing The Site

 ## Developing

-Make sure that `/etc/hosts` has an entry for *doctrina* like so:
+ 1. Make sure that `/etc/hosts` has an entry for *doctrina* like so:

 ```
 "127.0.0.1 	doctrina"
 ```
+ 2. Build the theme: `make theme`
+ 3. Start serving: `pelican --autoreload --listen  --output ./output`

 Then go to *http://doctrina:8000* and write away.